 MOA or Memorandum of Association is a company’s corporate document wherein it defines the company’s scope of powers and its constitution.
 In other words, this legal document is a company’s foundation.
 In this article, we’ll look at the regulations and legislation which govern a memorandum of association.
-Also, we’ll help you draft a MOA by explaining its crucial contents and clauses.
+Also, Notary Public Dubai will help you draft a MOA by explaining its crucial contents and clauses.

 Object of the Registration of a MOA